ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 |-----------|-----------|------|------|-------|
 | inbound | ALL| CIDR block | `10.187.190.0/26` | Any |
 | outbound | ALL| CIDR block | `10.187.190.0/26` | Any |
 {: caption="Table 15.
-Security group rules for a VPN translate route on the VPN server" caption-side="left"}
+Security group rules for a VPN translate route on the VPN server" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|